SA6HBR/PoorMansIcom/README.md

-# PoorMansIcom
+# Poor Man’s Icom
-Poor Man’s Icom
+A simple program that behaves like a Icom-radio